-- 1. Regulations banning the use hazardous materials and components in consumer products mean that over time the quantity of hazardous material in circulation should decline. - 2.
-Hazardous materials such as asbestos and chromate treated wood bound up in the building stock will reduce as the elements are replaced. - 3.
+- 1. Regulations banning the use hazardous materials and components in consumer products and promotion of more circular design promoting reuse/recycling mean that over time the quantity of hazardous material in circulation should decline. - 2.
+Hazardous materials such as asbestos and chromate treated wood bound up in the building stock will reduce as the now banned elements are replaced. - 3.
 The use of hazardous materials in manufacturing declines for both worker health & safety & product safety reasons. - 4.
 The incidence of contamination by industrial use will reduce due to more stringent regulatory controls and point 3 above.